Porges/ways-to-play/articles/games/three-mens-morris.md

 To write up: Tapatan, Achi, Picaria.

 See also: Picaria in [@Zaslavsky; @TicTacToe].

-Hyde, writing in 1694, says it (or the variant where 3 pieces line up on each side to begin with) is called “Che-Lo” in Chinese.
-This is probably [直六]{lang="zh"} ([zhí liù]{lang="zh-Latn"} ‘straight six’), although he gives a corrupted character that looks more like [有]{lang="zh"}.
-In Persian he states it is “Hugjurè”, probably [هجوره]{lang="fa"} “his majesty”, but also says each player has 6 pieces.
-In Irish “cashlan gherra”—i.e. [caisleáin gearr]{lang="ga"}
-‘short castle’.
-Cumbria & Westmorland Copped-Crown.

 Also called corsicrown in Scotland [@Gallovidian, 142], played on a grid instead